ricardocajo/error-monitor-ros-gazebo/README.md

 `X.distance.Y` - The absolute distance between two objects in the simulation (x and y axis)

-`X.distanceZ.Y` - The absolute distance between two objects in the simulation (x, y and z axis)
+`X.distanceZ.Y` - The absolute distance between two objects in the simulation (x, y, and z axis)

 `X.velocity` - The velocity of an object in the simulation (this refers to linear velocity)

 `X.velocity.x` - The velocity in the x axis of an object in the simulation (this refers to linear velocity)

-`X.localization_error` - The difference between the robot perception of its position and the actual position in the simulation
+`X.localization_error` - The difference between the robot's perception of its position and the actual position in the simulation

 *Yet to implement:*